santisbon/reference/src/automated.md

 * iTerm profile.
 * macOS preferences.

-Then on your [new machine](https://www.chezmoi.io/quick-start/#using-chezmoi-across-multiple-machines), after installing Homebrew and chezmoi, install [Oh My Zsh](https://ohmyz.sh):
+Then on your [new machine](https://www.chezmoi.io/quick-start/#using-chezmoi-across-multiple-machines) after installing Homebrew and chezmoi:

+If you use [Oh My Zsh](https://ohmyz.sh), install it
 ```sh
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
 ```
-and let chezmoi and Homebrew configure your new machine:
+Let chezmoi and Homebrew configure your new machine:
 ```sh
 chezmoi init --apply $GITHUB_USERNAME